-Painting your own kitchen cabinets to give a professional finish is totally possible with the right type of paint!
-This post describes the best type of paint for cabinets, including which words to look for in the name of a paint, and the best brands of paint for kitchen cabinets.
+Painting your own kitchen cabinets to create a professional finish is totally possible with the right type of paint!
+This post describes the best type of paint for cabinets.
+It includes the best brands of paint for kitchen cabinets, the cost of various brands, and where to purchase paint for kitchen cabinets.

-This post was originally published in August, 2019 and has been updated in September, 2021 with information on new brands of paint available for painting cabinets.
+This post was originally published in August 2019.
+Updated in June 2022 with information on new brands of paint available for painting cabinets.

 - Levels beautifully – Basically, it levels when it dries, which means that you won’t be able to see any brush strokes once the paint dries.